Many myths and lies surround conventional nutrition.

 However, this doesn’t discount the decades where ‘experts’ told us eggs would clog our arteries because of their cholesterol content.

 Overall, this has to one of the most damaging nutrition lies of all time.

 Why?
 Because instead of eggs, we were urged to eat ultra-processed sugary cereals.

 What Is the Truth About Foods High in Cholesterol?

 In fact, dietary cholesterol has some extremely beneficial health effects.

 These effects include raising HDL levels and making LDL particles bigger (smaller, dense particles are more of a heart disease risk) (50).

-Because of the nutrition lie about dietary cholesterol, eggs were restricted by many families.
+Because of the nutrition lie about dietary cholesterol, many families began to restrict eggs.

-Even more worrying was the standard replacement for breakfast tended to be heavily processed cereal grains, many of which are full of sugar.
+Even more worrying was the standard replacement for breakfast tended to be heavily processed cereals, many of which are full of sugar.

 Sensing an opportunity, many cereal makers added health claims to their box art.